MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ## DESCRIPTION

-The `Copy-SPOPersonalSitePage` cmdlet enables SharePoint Online tenant administrators to copy one or more site pages from a source personal site to a specified destination site.
-If the `-DeleteSourcePage` parameter is set to `$true`, the source page(s) will be deleted after the copy operation, effectively moving the page(s).
+The Copy-SPOPersonalSitePage cmdlet allows a SharePoint Online administrator to copy one or more SharePoint pages from a selected source to a chosen destination SharePoint site.
+If the -DeleteSourcePage parameter is set to $true, the source page(s) will be deleted after the copy operation, effectively moving the page(s).

 > [!NOTE]
 > This cmdlet may not be available in all tenants as the feature rollout could be in progress.
 If the feature has not been enabled in your tenant, attempting to run this cmdlet will result in an error.